 - Pavement Ants

 Many of these ants live in the soil on your property or make their nests in decaying wood sources.
-It’s natural to see them outside in your lawn, and they perform an important duty - feeding on insects that attack lawns and gardens, as well as pollinating flowers and distributing seeds as they gather food for their colony.
+It’s natural to see them outside on your lawn.
+They perform an essential duty – feeding on insects that attack lawns and gardens and pollinating flowers, and distributing seeds as they gather food for their colony.

-But it can be problematic when they travel into your home, and it can be exceptionally difficult to get rid of them!
+But it can be problematic when they travel into your home, and it can be challenging to get rid of them!